The VM-Series firewall is available in the following models—VM-50, VM-100, VM-200, VM-300, VM-500, VM-700 and VM-1000-HV.

 SSL VPN Tunnels

-To compare the different VM-Series firewall models, see the Palo Alto Networks Firewall comparison tool.
+For information on the platforms on which you can deploy the VM-Series firewall, see VM-Series Deployments.
+For more information about the VM-Series firewall models, see the Palo Alto Networks Firewall comparison tool.
 You can also review general information About the VM-Series Firewall.

 VM-Series Firewall for NSX Licenses